Safe Operating Procedure

 Parents and carers should drop off / collect at the main entrance, if possible.
 A member of staff will be at the main entrance to greet your child and take them to their room.
 There is a wash basin in the foyer for children to wash their hands before going to their rooms.

-Parents entering the nursery must wear a face mask and apply hand sanitiser which is in a dispenser on the wall as they enter the nursery.
-Please do not enter the rooms; try and handover in the foyer or at the gate to your room.
-Maintain social distancing and minimise contact with staff, other parents and children whenever possible.
+Parents should only entering the nursery if it is absolutely necessary.
+They must wear a face mask and apply hand sanitiser which is in a dispenser on the wall as they enter the nursery.
+Parents must maintain social distancing and minimise contact with staff, other parents and children whenever possible.

 Following government guidance, children and staff will not have their temperature tested on arrival at nursery each day.
 Guidelines inform us that a more effective method is to feel the chest and back.
 If we suspect that a child or staff member has a fever, their temperature will then be taken and monitored.